-Two weeks ago it was reported that police in Mumbai, India, arrested four current and/or former employees of a third-party Mumbai-based company for suspicion of leaking an unaired episode of “Game of Thrones.”
+Two weeks ago it was reported in Reuters that police in Mumbai, India, arrested four current and/or former employees of a third-party Mumbai-based company for suspicion of leaking an unaired episode of “Game of Thrones.”
 The third-party company was contracted by “Game of Thrones” to process the series through an Indian streaming website.

 A fundamental strategy in the protection of all types of intellectual property is to ensure your IP is handled securely at every link of the supply chain.

 Although the way media (digital) entertainment is delivered to the consumer is different from physical products, taking all reasonable measures to secure your brand’s IP along the supply chain remains the same, and that especially includes vetting third-party companies.

 In order to minimize exposure of your IP content to infringement, here are eight (8) things media companies should consider doing before contracting third-party companies:

 - Conduct a background screening of the third-party company and its principals to ensure the company’s historic commitment to integrity

 - Personally inspect third-party facilities in which the content will be processed

 - Confirm there’s an IP Protection policy—“Fenced Enclosure” as it pertains to the transfer and tracking of your content (i.e., which minimizes inadvertent and careless disclosure)